casperstorm/directory-files/README.md

 # directory-files

-Directory-files is a small VSCode extension which allow you to view the files in the directory based on the current file in buffer.
+Directory-files is a small VSCode extension which allow you to view the files in the directory based on the current open file.

 ![](https://github.com/casperstorm/directory-files/raw/master/resources/open-directories.gif)

 ## How to use

-Call `extension.showDirectoryFiles` to show a quick list with files from the current directory.
-You can add it to `settings.json` like this:
+Call `Show Files In Directory` to show a quick list with files from the current directory.
+Or you can add it to `settings.json` like this:

 ```json
 { "key": "cmd+e", "command": "extension.showDirectoryFiles" }